 With stress and anxiety becoming a frequent health concern, it becomes more and more important to understand how diet can play a part in minimizing stress which, in turn, can play out as all sorts of issues on the skin.
 From generally lackluster and premature ageing to acne, irritations, and rashes, keeping our stress levels in check can lead to healthy, radiant skin as well as a better quality of life.

-Here are four stress-inducing foods to avoid putting into your body.
+Here are three stress-inducing foods to avoid putting into your body.

 As a stimulant, caffeine works on heightening your central nervous system.
 Those who are prone to anxiety often find it acts as a trigger to bring on their fight or flight response.
 When your body is in this state, normal digestive processes shut down.
 Try to limit the amount of coffee you drink, or opt for the decaffeinated alternative and allow your body to remain operating on a more balanced level.

 These foods are difficult for a body to digest.
 With little nutritional value to them, our body needs to work hard for minimal benefit.
 The more natural and less processed your food is, the simpler and more beneficial it is for your body and, therefore, skin.

 - Processed sugar.

 It’s hiding everywhere.
 From white bread and pasta to our bottle of tomato sauce.
 Refined sugar wreaks havoc on our cortisol levels, just as caffeine can do.
 This stress hormone is responsible for putting you into survival mode – commonly known as fight or flight.
 Whilst we’re in this state, we can’t possibly hope to keep our digestive process running at its optimal level.
 Furthermore, the rise and fall in blood sugar levels have been found to trigger anxiety and panic attacks in some people.
 Be aware of where sugar is lurking; you’ll find it even in your sports drinks, fruit juices, and carbonated drinks!